Ernest Psichari: Early life

 agnosticism.
 Psichari's parents argued much; his father was concerned that his children (he had a younger brother Michel and a sister Henriette) saw too little of him and knew only their mother and maternal grandfather.
 Psichari's parents eventually separated just prior to the First World War.
 Renan died in 1892 when Psichari was nine.

-Psichari grew close to contemporary intellectuals Maurice Barrès, Charles Péguy and Jacques Maritain and, at the age of 19, fell in love with Maritain's sister Jeanne, seven years his senior.
+Psichari grew close to contemporary intellectuals Maurice Barrès, Charles Péguy and particularly to Jacques Maritain, with whom he had a passionate friendship.
+At the age of 19, he fell in love with Maritain's sister Jeanne, seven years his senior.
 She rejected him for another and on her wedding day Psichari attempted to kill himself by an overdose of drugs.
 Rescued by his friend, Maurice Reclus (later a noted historian), he then attempted to shoot himself with a revolver.
 Reclus struggled to stop him and the weapon went off harmlessly.
 Afterwards, Psichari spent several days staying in run-down parts of Paris undertaking manual work before he was discovered by his family and sent to the country to recuperate.